Pacific Highway Upgrade - Burleigh to Palm Beach

 Stormwater drainage

-The scope included the installation of approximately 6,000 metres of pipework, 220 pits, and around 1,100m³ of concrete for culvert bases and end structures.
-Due to supply and demand constraints at the time, precast pits were not available, requiring all pit structures to be formed and poured insitu.
+Due to supply and demand constraints at the time, precast pits were not available, requiring all pit structures to be formed and poured insitu

 Works were delivered in a high profile urban corridor, with all activities carried out in public view and under ongoing traffic management constraints.
 This required careful staging and consistent site control to maintain safety and minimise disruption.